microsoft/BotFramework-WebChat/samples/15.b.incoming-activity-event/README.md

 # Sample - Forward all incoming activity to JavaScript event

-Web Chat client that will forward all incoming activity to JavaScript event named `webchatincomingactivity`.
+Web Chat client that will forward all incoming activity to a JavaScript event named `webchatincomingactivity`.

 # Test out the hosted sample